mapbox/Hecate/README.md

 ```

 A features being uploaded for creation must have the `action: create` property.
 Since an `id` and `version` have not yet been
 assigned they must be omitted.
 Should an `id` be included it will be ignored.
-Adding a `version` property will throw an error
+Adding a `version` property will throw an error.

 Optionally create actions can use the `force: true` option to perform an `UPSERT` like option.
 In this mode the uploader must
 specify the `key` value.
 Hecate will then `INSERT` the feature if the `key` value is new, if the `key` is already existing, the